CSChE Board of Directors and Officers

 The Canadian Society for Chemical Engineering (CSChE) is a national, not-for-profit, professional association that unites chemical engineering students and professionals who work in industry, academia and government.

-The CSChE is one of the three Constituent Societies of the Chemical Institute of Canada (CIC), along with the Canadian Society for Chemistry (CSC) and the Canadian Society for Chemical Technology (CSCT).
+The CSChE is one of the two Constituent Societies of the Chemical Institute of Canada (CIC), along with the Canadian Society for Chemistry (CSC).
 We are governed and funded by our membership.

 Become a member of the CSChE

 As well as enjoying several benefits such as discounted rates for our conferences, members of the CSChE become part of Canada’s diverse and prestigious community of chemical scientists, engineers and technologists.

 The CSChE organizes the Canadian Chemical Engineering Conference, Canada’s premier annual conference for chemical engineering.